rwxrob/cmdbox/README.md

 project (in no particular order).
 It is provided in the hopes of addressing other design concerns anyone reviewing this package might have before choosing to use it.

+* Bash completion is the only completion currently supported and no immediate plans to support other shells are planned.
+Bash is the default shell on any modern interactive system that matters.
+Zsh completion is a complete disaster, Fish is even worse.
+The designers of these shells overlooked the pure elegance and simplicity of `complete -C foo foo` setting `COMP_LINE` allowing programs to be responsible for their own completion.
+Instead, they took the draconian, over-engineered position of forcing all completion to be done within their own systems.
+This project has no intention of legitimizing such anti-developer violations of basic UNIX philosophy.

 * Aliases for Commands can be used for alternative languages as well providing multi-lingual speakable command line interface